How to Set Up and Use a Blower Door

-This versatile diagnostic building tool may look intimidating, but it’s actually pretty easy to use.
+This versatile diagnostic building tool may look intimidating, but it’s actually pretty easy to use–and it's extremely useful for finding and sealing energy-wasting air leaks.

 Blower doors are probably the most-important building diagnostic tool there is.
 Builders, weatherization professionals, and energy auditors use blower doors to track down air leaks and do airtightness testing.
 In this episode of Tool Tech, host Patrick McCombe shows you how to prepare for a blower door test and then tests his own home using a Minneapolis Blower Door with a DG700 air-pressure gauge.